 Where to Go… For Culture and History

-Delve into west Norfolk’s history, heritage and culture at our museums, castles, estates and tours this Summertime.
+Delve into west Norfolk’s history, heritage and culture at our museums, castles, estates and tours this Autumn.

 Unfold the story of west Norfolk at Lynn Museum this season.
 The museum is full of incredible historic artefacts including an Iceni gold coin hoard, Victorian merry-go-round, and the 4000 year old Bronze age timber circle, Seahenge.
 With a changing exhibition programme, there is plenty to learn about this fascinating hanseatic town and its rich maritime history.